-Does this mean I think that colleges should be evaluated like public schools are under no child left behind?
+Does this mean that colleges should be evaluated like public schools are under no child left behind?

-No. After all, I’m the one who homeschooled her son.
-I don’t believe in one size fits all.
+No. we don’t believe in one size fits all.

-But I do think more information should be readily available so that families can decide for themselves what’s the best value for their money – YES.
+But it seems that more information should be readily available so that families can decide for themselves what’s the best value for their money.